 - Putting your work boots in the washing machine: The takeaway

 In order to create a good article for you and for the Best For My Feet community, I’ve decided to do something that’s not very wise.
+Or at least that’s what some people would say.
 I’ve decided to wash my awesome Timberland steel toe work boots using the washing machine.

 Why this is not wise?

 Because every article you’ll read on the internet will tell you not to wash your work boots in the washing machine.
 And there’s no better way to find out the truth than actually test it and see for ourselves.